Warning: Undefined array key 0 in /home/lc-test/public_html/wp-content/themes/loyalist/template-program-info.php on line 134

 - MECA2004 Automation Systems (SMSCP)

-- The Automation Systems course is divided into two main branches; Manufacturing Technologies, including CNC, CAD and CAM; and Microcontrollers and Programming, which constitute essential tools in modern manufacturing, particularly in mechatronic systems.
+The Automation Systems course is divided into two main branches; Manufacturing Technologies, including CNC, CAD and CAM; and Microcontrollers and Programming, which constitute essential tools in modern manufacturing, particularly in mechatronic systems.
+Learners will gain the ability to create basic microcontroller programs and will be able to describe and identify the functionality of common manufacturing technologies.

 - ELTP2005 Instrumentation & Digital Control Systems